shadeglare/expanse/README.md

 ## Usage

-Here's a simple example how to use the library (in TypeScript):
+Here's an example how to use the library (in TypeScript):

 ```js
 import { h1, div, p, a, input } from "expanse";